Tw1ddle/Sky-Shader/README.md

 # Sky and Particles Editor

+Configurable sky and particle editor based on the [Preetham Model](http://www.cs.utah.edu/~shirley/papers/sunsky/sunsky.pdf).

 Run it in the browser [here](http://samcodes.itch.io/sky-shader-editor).
-Building on the sky shader and particle system code used in my entry for Ludum Dare 33, [Otherworldly Stars](http://samcodes.itch.io/otherworldly-stars).
+This builds on the sky shader and particle system code used in my entry for Ludum Dare 33, [Otherworldly Stars](http://samcodes.itch.io/otherworldly-stars).

-### Usage
+## Usage ##

-Use the controls in the top right of the screen to modify the shader and particle system values.
+Use the controls in the top right of the [browser demo](http://samcodes.itch.io/sky-shader-editor) to modify the shader and particle system values.

-### Screenshots
+## Screenshots ##

 ![Screenshot1](https://github.com/Tw1ddle/Sky-Particles-Shader/blob/master/dev/screenshots/screenshot_1.png?raw=true "Screenshot 1")